qumino2/nltk_exercises/README.md

 # nltk_exercises
-my answers to the exercises of natural language processing with python
+My answers to the exercises of Natural Language Processing with Python This is my first repository on github